tagoso/dataviz-tago-so/src/thoresen-vessels.md

 ## Notes

-This project is for the Thoresen sailers and their family 🏠👥🩷🚢
+This project is for the Thoresen sailors and their family 🏠👥🩷🚢

 This covers only the AIS Stream by volunteers.
 Gets updated every 15 mins.